 Setting up a bar for a private event involves more than bottles and glasses.
 This guide covers bar equipment, glassware quantities, ice, storage, staff ratios and how to calculate drinks for your guest count.

-A bar setup for a private event involves more planning than most people expect.
-Get the glassware quantities wrong and you run out at 9pm.
-Get the ice wrong and you have warm drinks at an outdoor summer party.
-This guide covers the essentials: bar types, glassware quantities, ice, equipment, staffing ratios, and how to calculate drinks.
+A private function requires more planning than most people expect.
+Get the glassware quantities wrong and stock runs out at 9pm.
+Get the ice wrong and guests drink warm beer at an outdoor summer party.
+This guide covers the essentials of how to set up event bar hire, detailing bar types, glassware quantities, ice, equipment, staffing ratios, and drinks calculations.

-Cash bar: guests pay for their own drinks.
-Requires a till, card reader, float, and more stock variety since you cannot predict what people will order.
-Staffing needs are higher because transactions take longer than free-pour service.
+Cash bar: Guests pay for their own drinks.
+This format requires a till, card reader, float, and more stock variety since predicting orders remains difficult.
+Staffing needs increase because transactions take longer than free-pour service.

-Open bar: drinks are included in the ticket price or package.
-You control the range, so you can simplify stock.
-Quantities are higher because consumption increases when drinks are free, typically by 20-30% compared to a cash bar of the same length.
+Open bar: Ticket prices or packages cover the drinks.
+You control the range, allowing you to simplify stock.
+Quantities increase because consumption rises when guests do not pay per drink, typically by 20-30% compared to a cash bar of the same length.

-Drinks reception: a set selection served by staff for a fixed period, usually 1-2 hours on arrival.
-The most manageable format from a planning perspective.
-You pre-set quantities, staff circulate with trays, and there is no bar queue.
-Glassware consumption is higher per person because guests put glasses down and pick up new ones from passing trays.
+Drinks reception: Staff serve a set selection for a fixed period, usually 1-2 hours on arrival.
+This format remains the most manageable from a planning perspective.
+You pre-set quantities, staff circulate with trays, and bar queues disappear.
+Glassware consumption rises per person because guests put glasses down and pick up new ones from passing trays.

-Underestimating glassware is the most common bar planning mistake.
+Underestimating glassware represents the most common bar planning mistake.
 People do not hold onto the same glass all evening.

 | Format | Glass uses per person | 100 guests | 200 guests |